souravlouha/IOT_2nd_year2023-24/IOT_projects_NBA/day_04_NBA/README.md

 <h2>This is similar to the first problem, in this problem we fixed the Threshold Value , and the Output is LED (led represent ),If else condition here.</h2>

+<h2>In this problem we will see how to connect Arduino UNO and Raspberry pi each other .</h2>